 There’s no doubt that the unexpected death of a loved one, be it a child or adult, is a devastating scenario that nobody prepares for.
 The emotional suffering is often unbearable.
 Surviving family members often feel overwhelmed with disbelief, anger and sadness – emotions which can be brutally painful for surviving family members to deal with.

-If you have lost a loved one in a pedestrian-vehicle accident, it’s important that you contact our Hamilton pedestrian accidents fatalities lawyer to learn your rights.
+If you have lost a loved one who was hit by a car or truck, it’s important that you contact our Hamilton pedestrian accidents fatalities lawyer to learn your rights.
 We are experts in wrongful death law – an area of law that can be extremely complex.

 The term “wrongful death” is an American term.
 In Ontario, wrongful death law is governed by the Family Law Act.
 The Family Law Act provides the right of the dependence of the deceased to sue in tort, or in other words, file a lawsuit against the person that caused the death of your loved one.
 In Ontario, a spouse, children, grandchildren, parents, grandparents, brothers and sisters of the deceased, are entitled to recover losses resulting from death of their loved one.
 Compensation can be economic and non-economic.